department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/services-taxonomy/taxonomy-study/research-findings.md

 - Participants’ ideas of what Transition counseling would offer closely matched the working definition and of what Vet Centers offers more generally.
 Since responses were generally positive and hopeful descriptions, there is an opportunity for the phrase, or a variation of it, e.g. “Transition counseling center” to be emphasized and used to clarify the purpose and objective of Vet Centers.
 This could help reduce the expectation of medical care to be offered, which has been a consistent misconception uncovered in previous research studies.

+## 3. “Whole health”

-### 3. Participants will interpret “Whole health” to mean a personalized health plan that focuses on an individual's values, needs and goals rather than their illnesses or conditions.
+### Participants will interpret “Whole health” to mean a personalized health plan that focuses on an individual's values, needs and goals rather than their illnesses or conditions.

     Mostly true, but beware